1.

 The Instance and the Database

-After starting an instance, Oracle associates the instance with the specified
+After starting an instance, Oracle associates the instance with

 database.
 This is called mounting the database.
 The database is then ready to be